Nikita-Ravindra-Albela/Customer-Segmentation-and-Marketing-Strategies-of-U.S-Retail-Market/README.md

 - Offer **exclusive offline benefits** and personalized campaigns to reduce churn
 - Optimize **payment incentives** to encourage high-margin transactions
 - Monitor **operational efficiency** in underperforming malls to manage costs
+- E-commerce has transformed retail, but strategies vary across sectors.

+Amazon mastered large-scale warehouse logistics, while Zepto and Blinkit built dense dark-store networks to handle perishables and ensure speed.
+Walmart, meanwhile, balances scale and freshness through automated and store-level fulfillment.

+These models show that retail can’t rely on a one-size-fits-all approach success depends on blending centralized warehouses with localized delivery.

+I believe collaboration between e-commerce giants and local retailers could further cut warehouse costs and enable faster, more sustainable fulfillment.

 ---